avocado-framework/avocado/docs/source/guides/contributor/chapters/runners.rst

 Runner
 ~~~~~~

-A Runner, within the context of the N(ext)Runner architecture, is an
+A Runner, within the context of the nrunner architecture, is an
 active entity.
 It acts on the information that a runnable contains,
 and quite simply, should be able to run what the Runnable describes.